renn0xtek9/Arithmos/doc/development/source/tutorial-settings.rst

 Your migration rules can be simple or complex, but try to avoid simply forgetting the values, as settings are also used in saved workflows.
-Imagine opening a complex workflow you have designed a year ago with the new version of Orange and finding out that all the settings are back to default.
+Imagine opening a complex workflow you have designed a year ago with the new version of Arithmos and finding out that all the settings are back to default.
 Not fun!

 .. warning::

    If you change the format of an existing setting in a backwards-incompatible way, you will also want to *change the name* of that setting.
-Otherwise, older versions of Orange won't be able to load workflows with the new setting format.
+Otherwise, older versions of Arithmos won't be able to load workflows with the new setting format.

 There are two helper functions you can use.
-:obj:`Orange.widget.settings.rename_settings(settings, old_name, new_name)`
+:obj:`Arithmos.widget.settings.rename_settings(settings, old_name, new_name)`
 does the obvious operation on `settings`, which can be either a dictionary or a context, thus it can be called from `migrate_settings` or `migrate_context`.